Entire Minnesota police agency quits

 Goodhue, Minnesota – The Goodhue City Police Department turned in their resignations this week.
-Sources tell Law Officer it was about the the “lack of lay” and solutions to recruitment.
+Sources tell Law Officer it was about the the “lack of pay” and solutions to recruitment.

-Police Chief Josh Smith resigned after a Goodhue City Council meeting Wednesday and on Friday it as reported that the rest of the department resigned.
+Police Chief Josh Smith resigned after a Goodhue City Council meeting Wednesday and on Friday it was reported that the rest of the department resigned.

 A special meeting by Goodhue Mayor Ellen Anderson Buck and the city council is planned for 7 p.m.
 Monday, Aug.
 14, 2023, at city hall.